OpenDDS/OpenDDS/docs/building/cmake.rst

   .. cmake:func:arg:: AUTO_LINK TRUE|FALSE

-    Automatically link ``OpenDDS::Dcps`` or other dependencies to the target using the "max" scope.
+    Automatically link :cmake:tgt:`OpenDDS::Dcps` or other dependencies to the target using the "max" scope.
+    If ``FALSE`` then dependencies will have to be linked manually.
     The default is set by :cmake:var:`OPENDDS_AUTO_LINK_DCPS`.

     .. versionadded:: 3.25